 Instead of forcing you to become rigid during retirement, a solid budget will truly give you more flexibility to adjust your lifestyle and reduce stress because you won’t be tempted to overspend on things that you don’t need or that don’t offer you a great value.

-Develop Your Retirement Budget in Seven Easy Steps
+Budgeting For Retirement in Seven Easy Steps

 Once you understand the importance of creating a budget, you can take these simple steps to create your first draft.